Live Chat Now

 Both GAAP and the International Financial Reporting Standard (IFRS) are widely accepted systems of accounting principles that enable internal and external bodies to quickly understand the work that the accountant has performed.
 In general, these two systems set out to accomplish similar goals, but they do have a few differences.

-Beyond that difference, GAAP is more rules-based while IFRS is more principle-based.
+Beyond that difference, GAAP accounting is more rules-based while IFRS is more principle-based.
 This typically becomes more obvious when looking at each framework.
-For instance, the IFRS guidelines are generally less specific or detailed than GAAP’s, but the consistency of the principles behind IFRS may give a more accurate picture of economic transaction within the business world.
+For instance, the IFRS guidelines are generally less specific or detailed than GAAP’s, but the consistency of the principles behind IFRS may give a more accurate picture of economic transactions within the business world.

 No matter which accounting system is being used, both GAAP and IFRS play a crucial role in financial reporting standards worldwide.